katahiromz/WinKiosk/README.txt

 When you restart Windows, WinKiosk will be launched automatically.

-The button layout of SimpleBrowser are customizable by editing the following text files:
+The button layout of SimpleBrowser is customizable by editing the following text files:

     Upside_en.txt
     Downside_en.txt